 15. Dr. Strangelove

-Dr. Strangelove, or How I Learned to Stop Worrying and Love the Bomb is a satirical black comedy film released in 1964, directed by Stanley Kubrick and starring Peter Sellers in three different roles.
-The film is known for its dark humor, its satirical take on political and military leaders, and its memorable performances by the cast.
-It explores themes of political power, bureaucracy, and the dangers of nuclear war, and has been praised for its clever writing and inventive cinematography.
+Dr. Strangelove, or How I Learned to Stop Worrying and Love the Bomb, is a satirical black comedy film released in 1964, directed by Stanley Kubrick and starring Peter Sellers in three different roles.
+The movie is renowned for its clever use of dark humor, its satirical approach to political and military figures, and the remarkable performances delivered by the ensemble.
+It delves into subjects like political authority, bureaucratic systems, and the perils associated with nuclear conflict, earning acclaim for its witty screenplay and innovative cinematography.

 Someone replied, “Came here for this.”